ShellTux/VitalVue/docs/user-manual.md

 #### Response

 Responds with the status code and the authorization token.
-This token will be used in the remaining requests.
+This token will be automatically used in the remaining requests.

 ### Schedule Appointment